farnasirim/fluent-bit-plugin-filter-typecast/README.md

 [FILTER]
     Name typecast
     Match tag_cpu
-    # If Mem.total field exists in the record and has type int, cast it to string
+    # If Mem.total field exists in the record, try to cast it to string
-    primitive_cast Mem.total int string
+    primitive_cast Mem.total string

 [OUTPUT]